APT

 alias up='sudo apt update && sudo apt upgrade -y && sudo apt autoremove -y && sudo snap refresh'

-Mark packgage as automatically installed
+Mark package as automatically installed

 apt-mark auto <package>